baincd/vscode-markdown-color-plus/README.md

 ![setext-style headers example](images/example-setext-headers.png)

-##### Notes
-* This feature is disabled by default
+**Note** This feature is disabled by default.
+See [Alternate (setext-style) Header Colors](#alternate-setext-style-header-colors) for how to make alternate setext-style headers match your color theme.
-* The extension is unable to automatically use the markdown header colors of the current color theme.
-In order to match your color theme
-  1. Open a markdown document
-  2. Use the command "Developer: Inspect Editor Tokens and Scopes" to find the color(s) your color theme uses for markdown headers
-  3. Set the appropriate `markdown-color-plus.setext*StyleHeader.style.text.*ThemeColor` settings

 ### Highlight Current Section Headers